 Create a symbolic link of the plexmediaserver directory under /var/lib/ on the SD card.
 It just works as if it is a local directory.
 Plex never knows the difference.

 Start the plexmediaserver service back again.
 Make sure the service is up and running.

 - Set up media directories:

-Log in to the web as like earlier.
-Type ‘localhost:32400/web’ to login to the Plex web on the Pi.
-Upon sign in to the Plex.
+Log in to the web earlier.
+Type ‘localhost:32400/web’ to log in to the Plex web on the Pi.
+Upon signing in to the Plex.
 Go to your profile and start setting up the media directories.
 Click on manage libraries.
-And, add library.
+And add a library.

 - Add Libraries